Oatmeal Chocolate Chip Cookies

 What You’ll Need To Make Oatmeal Chocolate Chip Cookies

-- Baking Soda: Helps the cookies rise and brown.
+- Baking Soda: Gives the cookies lift and helps with browning.

 - Jump to the printable recipe for precise measurements